UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Ann_Hardy.md

 **Janet Abbate:**

 It was just kind of brute force, in some ways.
-DOD said, “TCP/IP: we’re going to make everyone use this.”
+DOD said, “TCPIP: we’re going to make everyone use this.”

 **Ann Hardy:**